dotnet/runtime/docs/coreclr/clr-code-guide.md

 - **GCX_MAYBE_\*(BOOL)**: This version only performs the switch if the boolean parameter is TRUE.
 Note that the mode restore at the end of the scope still occurs whether or not you passed TRUE.
 (Of course, this is only important if the mode got switched some other way inside the scope.
 Usually, this shouldn't happen.)
 - **GCX_\*_THREAD_EXISTS(Thread\*)**: If you're concerned about the repeated GetThread() and null Thread checks inside this holder, use this "performance" version which lets you cache the Thread pointer and pass it to all the GCX_\* calls.
 You cannot use this to change the mode of another thread.
 You also cannot pass NULL here.

 To switch modes multiple times in a function, you must introduce a new scope for each switch.
 You can also call GCX_POP(), which performs a mode restore prior to the end of the scope.
 (The mode restore will happen again at the end of the scope, however.
-Since mode restore is idempodent, this shouldn't matter.)
+Since mode restore is idempotent, this shouldn't matter.)
 Do not, however, do this:

 	{
 	     GCX_COOP();